petedejoy/documentation/v2/clickstream/destinations/google-analytics.md

 ### Send Uncaught Exceptions to GA (Mobile)
 This feature lets you study errors and exceptions in your iOS and Android apps in Google Analytics.

+### Use Google AMP Client ID
+Google’s AMP Client ID API lets you uniquely identify users who engage with your content on AMP and non-AMP pages.
+If you opt-in, Google Analytics will use the user’s AMP Client ID to determine that multiple site events belong to the same user when those users visit AMP pages via a [Google viewer](https://support.google.com/websearch/answer/7220196).
+Associating events and users provides features like user counts and session-based metrics.
+Enabling this feature will affect your reporting.
+Please carefully reference Google’s [documentation](https://support.google.com/analytics/answer/7486764?hl=en&ref_topic=7378717) for more info before you enable it.

+### Set Custom Dimensions & Metrics to the Page
+Google Analytics allows users to either pass custom dimensions / metrics as properties of specific events or as properties for all events on a given page (or the lifetime of the global tracker object).
+The default Segment behavior is the latter.
+Any metrics / dimensions that are mapped to a given property will be set to the page and sent as properties of all subsequent events on that page.
+You can disable this functionality with this setting.
+If disabled, Segment will only pass custom dimensions / metrics as part of the payload of the event with which they are explicitly associated.
+Please reference the Google Analytics [documentation](https://developers.google.com/analytics/devguides/collection/analyticsjs/custom-dims-mets#implementation) for more info.

+### Name Tracker
+Name the tracker `astronomerGATracker`.
+Enable this if you're working with additional Google Analytics trackers and want to ensure that your Segment tracker has a distinct name.
+If this is enabled you must prepend this tracker name to any native Google Analytics (except for create) that you call, e.g. `astronomerGATracker.require(….)`

+### Optimize Container ID
+Integrate with Google Analytics Optimize plugin.
+Please enter your Optimize Container ID